foss42/apidash/README.md

 **↗️ Create & Customize API Requests**

-- Create different types of HTTP requests (`GET`, `HEAD`, `POST`, `PATCH`, `PUT` and `DELETE`).
+- Create different types of HTTP requests (`GET`, `HEAD`, `POST`, `PATCH`, `PUT`, and `DELETE`).
-- Easily manipulate and play around with request inputs like `headers`, `query parameters` and `body`.
+- Easily manipulate and play around with request inputs like `headers`, `query parameters`, and `body`.
 - Full support to send text content with 🥳 Unicode/Emoji and preview any API response containing Unicode/Emoji.

 **💼 Organize Requests in Collections & Folders**

 - Create collections and folders to organize your requests.
 - Press and Drag to Re-arrange requests.
-- Click and open popup menu to rename, duplicate and delete a request.
+- Click and open the popup menu to rename, duplicate, and delete a request.

 **🔎 Visually Preview and Download Data & Multimedia API Responses**

 - Inspect the API Response (HTTP status code, error message, headers, body, time taken).
 - View formatted code previews for responses of various content types like `JSON`, `XML`, `YAML`, `HTML`, `SQL`, etc.
 - API Dash helps explore, test & preview Multimedia API responses which is **not supported by any other API client**.
-You can directly test APIs that return images, PDF, audio & more.
+You can directly test APIs that return images, PDFs, audio & more.
 Check out the [full list of supported mimetypes/formats here](https://github.com/foss42/apidash?tab=readme-ov-file#mime-types-supported-by-api-dash-response-previewer).
 - Save 💾 response body of any mimetype (`image`, `text`, etc.) directly in the `Downloads` folder of your system by clicking on the `Download` button.

 **👩🏻‍💻 Code Generation**

-- We started out as the **only** open source API client which supported advanced Dart code generation to easily integrate APIs in Dart/Flutter projects or to directly run it on DartPad.
-With time we have added more code-gens and currently API Dash supports generation of well-tested integration codes for **JavaScript**, **Python**, **Kotlin** & various other languages.
+- We started out as the **only** open-source API client that supported advanced Dart code generation to easily integrate APIs in Dart/Flutter projects or to directly run it on DartPad.
+With time we have added more code-gens and currently, API Dash supports the generation of well-tested integration codes for **JavaScript**, **Python**, **Kotlin** & various other languages.
 You can check out the [full list of supported languages/libraries](https://github.com/foss42/apidash?tab=readme-ov-file#code-generators).

 **🌙 Full Dark Mode Support**